Disaster Bay lookout

 - Remember to take your binoculars if you want to go birdwatching or whale watching

 Disaster Bay lookout is the perfect spot to enjoy birdwatching and nature photography while taking in the unspoilt coastline of the NSW Far South Coast region.
-It’s a perfect stop on a driving tour, taking in the coastal delights of Ben Boyd National Park.
+It’s a perfect stop on a driving tour, taking in the coastal delights of Beowa National Park.

 Looking out to sea, soak in the amazing views and natural beauty of Disaster Bay and Pacific Ocean.
 Behind you, the magnificent Nadgee-Howe Wilderness Area runs all the way to the Victorian border.